 In an ever-evolving tech environment, organizations are seeking solutions that can keep pace with their increasing needs.
 So as giants in this space, it comes as no surprise that Microsoft and Citrix have maintained a working relationship over the decades.

-As cloud-based technology brings greater flexibility to the working environment, these two businesses are looking to further enhance the way organizations operate.
+Cloud-based technology brings greater flexibility to the working environment.
+And these two businesses are looking to further enhance the way organizations operate.

 Embracing flexible work models

-The last couple of years saw the world having to deal with a global pandemic that forced most organizations to rethink their work strategies.
-Restrictions in a lot of regions meant that businesses had to make changes to not only their physical workspaces but to the overall workforce management policies.
+The last couple of years saw the world having to deal with a global pandemic.
+These conditions forced most organizations to rethink their work strategies.
+Restrictions in a lot of regions meant that businesses had to make changes.
+Companies adapted their physical workspaces as well as the overall workforce management policies.

 As this was unfolding, both Microsoft and Citrix saw the need to aid businesses by providing potential solutions.
 By working together, these two enterprises aimed to help enterprises accelerate their move to the cloud.